 These Air Fryer Chicken Cutlets are juicy and crispy without any breading!
-You don’t need any flour or breadcrumbs, just some herbs and spices and a little oil and cornstarch.
-This is a quick and easy dinner as the thinly sliced chicken breasts cook quickly in the air fryer and they require zero marinating.
-The key to getting the chicken crispy without any breading is to pat the chicken dry, use a little oil and cook on high heat!
-Serve this chicken with a leafy green salad or simple pasta and dinner is ready in 20 minutes!
+You don't need any flour or breadcrumbs, just some herbs and spices and a little oil and cornstarch.
+This recipe is ready in just 20 minutes as the thinly sliced chicken breasts cook quickly in the air fryer and they require zero marinating.

 Quick and easy chicken recipe